South African Airways Flight 295: Accident

 The fire began to destroy the aircraft's important electrical systems, resulting in loss of communication and control of the aircraft.
 At exactly 00:07 UTC (4:07 local time), the aircraft broke apart mid-air, the tail section breaking off first when the fire began to burn the structure of the aircraft, and crashed into the Indian Ocean, about 134 nmi from the airport.
 Other theories given for the ultimate demise of the aircraft were that the flight crew eventually became incapacitated by the smoke and fire or extensive damage to the 747's control systems rendered the plane uncontrollable before it hit the ocean.

 After communication with Flight 295 was lost for thirty-six minutes, at 00:44 (04:44 local time), air traffic control at Plaisance Airport formally declared an emergency.
+All 140 passengers and 19 crew members aboard died in the crash.

 Search and salvage

 When Flight 295 last informed Plaisance air traffic control of its position, its report was incorrectly understood to be relative to the airport rather than its next waypoint, which caused the subsequent search to be concentrated too close to Mauritius.
 The United States Navy sent aircraft from Diego Garcia, which were used to conduct immediate search and rescue operations in conjunction with the French Navy.
 By the time the first surface debris was located twelve hours after impact, it had drifted considerably from the impact location.
 Oil slicks and eight bodies showing signs of extreme trauma appeared in the water.
 There were no survivors.

 After recovery of the wreckage from 4500 m below the surface of the ocean, the aircraft's fuselage and cabin interior were partly reassembled in one of SAA's hangars at Jan Smuts Airport, where it was examined and finally opened for viewing to the airline's staff and selected members of the public.
+In November 2025, as part of the 38th anniversary commemoration of the disaster, these portions of the wreckage were handed over to the South African Airways Museum at Rand Airport.
+The material, which had previously been inaccessible to the public, was displayed during a memorial event attended by victims' families, and members of the public.